 |-||Data type representing an email field.|

 Data type with text representation, often used when showing large text.
-Use Insight rich editor to customize the content.
+Use Assets rich editor to customize the content.
 Unlimited characters in comparison to the Text attribute.

 For developers: Missing attribute beans